K4M0GELO/nvim.config/README.md

-# nvim.config(work in progress)
+# My Nvim Config(Work in Progress)

-Definitions from Oxford Languages -work in progress noun
+---

+# Dictionary

+## Work in Progress

+### Noun

- - an unfinished project that is still being added to or developed.
+**An unfinished project that is still being added to or developed.**

-    "the book itself is still a work in progress"
+Example: "The book itself is still a work in progress."

+### In accounting

-      (in accounting) the total value of the materials and labour for unfinished projects.
+**The total value of the materials and labor for unfinished projects.**

-    "the board had estimated the value of its work in progress as £6,145"
+Example: "The board had estimated the value of its work in progress as £6,145."